BlueBoxWare/counsel-chrome-bm/README.md

 a lot of bookmarks or a large bookmark file (some browsers store icons in the bookmark file), but it uses Ivy's own (fuzzy) matching.

-Most Chromium-based browsers should work to, including Edge, Vivaldi and Brave.
+Most Chromium-based browsers should work too, including Edge, Vivaldi and Brave.
 Opera is currently not supported.

 `counsel-chrome-bm` respects the ignore lists `counsel-chrome-bm-ignore-folder`